These are the BEST low-carb, grain-free, and dairy-free cookies! Get excited because this is about to become your new favorite keto dessert recipe!

 - 2 eggs

 - 1 tsp vanilla extract

 - 3/4 cup (144g) golden monk fruit sweetener

 - 1/4 tsp cream of tartar

-- In a medium-sized bowl, using a hand mixer, mix together coconut oil and ghee.
-Once combined, add eggs and vanilla extract.
-(If not using ghee, combine coconut oil, eggs, and vanilla extract and mix).
-To the same bowl, add monk fruit sweetener, baking soda, cream of tartar, and salt.
-Mix using hand mixer until well-combined.
+- In a medium-sized bowl, using an electric mixer, mix together coconut oil and ghee until well-combined.
+Add eggs and vanilla extract and mix again before adding monk fruit sweetener, baking soda, cream of tartar, and salt.
+Mix again until all ingredients are fully incorporated.

-- One cup at a time, add almond flour and mix together with hand mixer.
+- One cup at a time, add almond flour to mixing bowl and mix again.

-- Form dough into balls and lightly press down and place on cookie sheet (NOTE: cookies will spread when baking so be sure to place them about 2-3 inches apart.
+- Form dough into balls and lightly press down and place on prepared baking sheet (Note: cookies will spread when baking so be sure to place them about 2-3 inches apart.
 Use a second baking sheet if necessary).

-- Bake cookies for 15-18 minutes, until edges are golden brown.
-Remove from oven and allow to cool completely before serving.
-Enjoy!
+- Bake cookies until edges are golden brown, about 15-18 minutes.
+Remove baking sheet from oven and allow cookies to cool completely before serving.

 Storage: Store cookies in an airtight container in the refrigerator and eat within 3-5 days.
 Before eating, allow refrigerated cookies to sit at room temperature for 10-15 minutes to soften slightly.